 Valerie reached over with her left hand and drew down the sheet to show her new metallic arm.
 “The ‘automail’ is the other thing that’s going to take some getting used to.
 When the medics said I was going to lose my arm I didn’t want to believe them,” she said, her voice trembling a bit.
 “They showed me the damage and I just about passed out again.
 They said the whole thing was smashed–with shards of bone jabbing into the muscles–and it’d be easier to take it off.
 That’s not counting the broken ribs and shattered shoulder, although the doctors were able to knit the ribs back together with nanomachines.

-“Now I’ve got this,” she gestured with her left hand at the metal prosthesis that had replaced most of her shoulder joint and whole arm.
+“Now I’ve got this,” she gestured with her left hand at the metal prosthesis that had replaced most of her right shoulder joint and whole arm.
 Her left hand moved the sheets down enough to show her new arm’s fully articulated, very human looking hand despite it being made of metals and carbon fiber.
 She willed it to ball into a fist just like she would her old flesh and blood one.

 The younger woman winced in pain as she relaxed the hand once more.
 “The physical therapy and learning to use the new arm has been taxing to say the least.
 The doctors are amazed that I’ve come as far as I have, but they’re afraid I’m pushing myself too much.
 They say that once the nerves calm down from being directly connected the fire in my shoulder should ease and I should have full range of motion a week after that.
 Then it’s just a matter of strengthening the area around where they attached it.